redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-spring.md

 * Your favorite browser
 * Java 11 or greater

-## Spring Boot scaffold with Spring Initializr
+## Spring Boot scaffold with Spring Initializer

-We’ll start by creating a skeleton app using the [Spring Initializr](https://start.spring.io), open your browser to https://start.spring.io and let's configure our skeleton application as follows:
+We’ll start by creating a skeleton app using the [Spring Initializer](https://start.spring.io), open your browser to https://start.spring.io and let's configure our skeleton application as follows:

 * We’ll use a Maven-based build (check Maven checkbox)
 * And version **`2.6.4`** of Spring Boot which is the current version supported by Redis OM Spring